 Pilot project 1: Graph genomes representation

 Patch annotation.
 The Genome Reference Consortium (GRC) assembly patches are alternate sequences that fix problems in the reference assembly or add alternate loci.
 These regions potentially contain new genes, or allow improved representation of gene structures by fixing the genomic sequence underlying them.
 The GRC release a patch set approximately every three months for human.
 These new sequence regions require annotation.
-To create initial annotation on the complete set of patches Ensembl has developed a pipeline to rapidly automatically annotate these, mainly by projecting annotation from the reference assembly, but in places where the sequence has changed, by running a localized automatic gene annotation pipeline.
+To create initial annotation on the complete set of patches ENSEMBL has developed a pipeline to rapidly automatically annotate these, mainly by projecting annotation from the reference assembly, but in places where the sequence has changed, by running a localized automatic gene annotation pipeline.